The 2021 application is now CLOSED.

 - Three essays - this is your opportunity to show us your passion for computer science

-- Two letters of recommendation letters from professors, advisers or supervisors (names and email addresses of references must be entered by the application deadline - letters of recommendation themselves are due one week later)
+- One letter of recommendation from professors, advisers or supervisors (names and email addresses of references must be entered by the application deadline - letters of recommendation themselves are due one week later)

 Join The Lime Network to check out additional Google opportunities.